 Structured questions and flexibility for extension.
 Many sections provide structured questions, which are based on EGI experiences and other state-of-the-arts.
 The intension is to capture the existing experiences and provide a knowledge base where a requirement collector can refer to when preparing the questionnaires or interviews.
 There are also spaces/fields for “free-hands” inputs, considering new issues/topics may arise from inquired communities.

 Mandatory and optional input fields.
 Mandatory fields are marked by bold text, which are highly recommended to be filled in order to have sufficient information.
-When all mandatory fields are filled, the requirement collection can be treated as completed.
+When all mandatory fields are filled, the requirements collection can be treated as completed.

 Review and approval.
 The information gathered shall be reviewed internally, and approvals from inquired communities shall be obtained in order to validate the preciseness of the contents.

 Status of the information collection.
-Information may be gathered over time, the status of the requirement collection shall be documented.
+Information may be gathered over time, the status of the requirements collection shall be documented.

 The instruction of using the template is given at EGI wikisite.